canoo/enterprise-js-workspace/60-exercise-bb-deferreds/README.md

   _startDeleteItemAnimation: function(el) {
       var dfd = $.Deferred();
       // e.g. scale down the item
-      // the duratio is set to half a second Move(el).scale(0).duration(500).end(function () {
+      // the duration is set to half of a second Move(el).scale(0).duration(500).end(function () {
           // resolve the deferred object when the animation is finished dfd.resolve();